Stalker with a Test Tube

 Anime & Manga

-- In the anime Wicked City, human special agent Taki and Black World operative Makie were intentionally paired off by the Black Guard in hopes of conceiving a child that was half-human, half-Black Worlder to be part of the peace treaty between the two worlds.
+- In Wicked City, human special agent Taki and Black World operative Makie were intentionally paired off by the Black Guard in hopes of conceiving a child that was half-human, half-Black Worlder to be part of the peace treaty between the two worlds.
 They were assigned to protect a dirty old man, who turned out to be a powerful psychic assigned to protect them and steer them in the direction of mutual respect and physical attraction, while fighting off Black World extremists bent on disrupting the coupling.
 The fact that said conception boosted Makie's demonic abilities was just gravy.

 - This is the basis of the plot of Maburaho; Yuna, Rin and Kuriko were all ordered to get their hands on Kazuki's powerful genes for the good of their upper-class family bloodlines.
 On the other hand, Yuuna at least had already been in love with him since childhood.
 And as the series goes on, Rin and Kuriko start to love Kazuki unconditional as well.